 The Amsterdam Forest

-When the biologist Jacobus Pieter Thijsse started to worry about the green in the city of Amsterdam in 1900, the idea for the Amsterdam Forest came about, because there was a very suitable area at the Nieuwe Meer.
+When the biologist Jacobus Pieter Thijsse started to worry about the green in the city of Amsterdam in 1900, the idea for Amsterdam forest came into being, because there was a very suitable area at the Nieuwe Meer.
 Jacobus Thijsse was the inspiration for the Boschplan that was created in 1928 and he also had a great deal of time in the design of the forest.
 The Boschplan was only really implemented in 1934, the year of the economic crisis, the Boschplan in those days could offer a lot of unemployed people a temporary job.
 After the Second World War the Boschplan was renamed to The Amsterdamse Bos.
 The Amsterdam Forest has received an extension in 1999 called Het Schinkelbos.

-Everyone knows the Vondelpark, of course, almost everyone has ever been there, but how did the park come into being?
+Everyone knows it Vondelpark of course, almost everyone has ever been there, but how did the park come about?
 Christiaan Pieter van Eeghen, former director of De Nederlandsche Bank and artist, has made the purchase of an elongated strip of meadows in 1864.
 CP Van Eeghen subsequently established the Association for the construction of a driving and walking park, where the park became 1964 in April.
 Initially the Vondelpark was called the Nieuwe Park, but when the Vondel monument in 1867, in honor of the poet Joost van den Vondel was unveiled, the park was renamed to the Vondelpark.
 Bicycles were not allowed in the early years of the park, that only came in 1893 and then only in the morning hours.

 The Plantage is named after the Wertheimpark after the death of the beloved Abraham Carel Wertheim.
 AC Wertheim died in 1897, after which the citizens of Amsterdam held a collection campaign for the construction of a monument, a fountain.
 This fundraising campaign raised 20.000 guilders and the fountain was unveiled in October 1898.
 Since the unveiling of the fountain, De Plantage has been called the Wertheimpark.